Allard-Shi/AFFIRM/README.md

 * nipype 1.16.4

 ## Training and Application
-Training: please refer to train.py and prepare two files in *.npy as training and validation set using data_complie.py.
+**Training**: please refer to train.py and prepare two files in *.npy as training and validation set using data_complie.py.

-Testing: We provide one 37-GA real-world demo in the folder ./Data/demo/.
+**Testing**: We provide one 37-GA real-world demo in the folder ./Data/demo/.
 Two steps are thus needed:
 * Run `main.py` to estimate the fetal brain motion.
 * Use NiftyMIC command `niftymic_reconstruct_volume_from_slices`to perform super-resolution reconstruction.
 * Rerun `main.py` by setting `init_reference = False` and repeat step 2&3 several times to correct the motion.